The best time to visit the Philippines is an important thing to consider, here’s why:

 The third type of climate in the Philippines is one where the seasons are not very pronounced.
 This means that from November to April it’s relatively dry, whereas it can be quite right for the rest of the year.

 This type of climate is found in a variety of places in the Philippines.
-Cebu is one area that has this climate, as well as a lot of places in the Visayas.
+Cebu is one area that has this climate, as well as a lot of places in the Visayas, such as Boracay.
 It also extends to a few areas in Luzon, Palawan and Mindanao.

 This type of climate is found in Mindanao, the Eastern part of Luzon and some islands in the Visayas as well.
 General Santos is an example of a city with this type of climate.

 The months of May and November are known as the shoulder season, as tourism starts to decline and increase respectively.
-If you want good weather and cheaper prices this might be the best time to visit the Philippines!
+If you want good weather and cheaper prices this might be a good time to visit the Philippines!

-One of the more important barometers for finding the best time to visit the Philippines is when the flights are cheap.
+One of the more important barometers for finding the best time to go to the Philippines is when the flights are cheap.
 It’s the same with every destination, it can often be more expensive to fly in peak season than off-season.

-The main port of call in the Philippines is the capital Manila.
+The main port of call in the Philippines is the capital, Manila.
 This is where all the major international carriers fly into and it’s inevitable you’ll end up travelling around Manila once you’re there.
-The question is, though, is there a time of the year where flights are cheaper?
+The question is, though, is there a time of the year when flights are cheaper?

 Festivals in the Philippines

 As an extremely religious country, most of the festivals in the Philippines revolve around the Christian calendar.
-This can affect the best the time to visit the Philippines.
-During Easter week, the country grinds to a halt, so it’s not the best time to visit the Philippines!
+This can affect the best time to travel to the Philippines.
+During Easter week, the country grinds to a halt, so it’s not the best time to plan a trip to the Philippines!